Dunni3/keypoint-diffusion/readme.md

 - [ ] add license
 - [x] create directory with trained models
 - [x] write script for sampling molecules from trained models
-- [ ] change name of directory and name of LigandDiffuser class
+- [x ] change name of directory and name of LigandDiffuser class
 - [ ] add necessary dataset files for alpha-carbon only models
 - [ ] add picture of ligand generation to readme